 There are marginal customers that do make purchases online for that reason, but my sense in talking to a broad range of people is that group is a very small minority, he told Reuters.

-There is a perception that online offerings are cheaper, but that's not always the case, Tilghman added.
+There is a perception that online offerings are cheaper, but that is not always the case, Tilghman added.

-In cases where products are cheaper online, the price advantage may shrink once sales tax is imposed but it will still exist, the analyst argued.
+In cases where products are cheaper online, the price advantage may shrink once sales tax is imposed, but it will still exist.

 Pricing transparency through apps and comparison shopping websites is more likely to pressure brick and mortar than sales tax collection is to help it, the analyst concluded.